IRIS: Intrinsic Reward Image Synthesis: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has proven to be highly effective in advancing the reasoning capabilities of large language models, particularly in verifiable domains such as mathematics and programming~\citep{shao2024deepseekmath,hurst2024gpt,guo2025deepseek,hu2025open}.
 Motivated by these advances, a similar RL-based alignment approach is now being explored for text-to-image models~\citep{betker2023improving,team2023gemini,esser2024scaling}.
 However, applying RL here is more challenging due to the lack of verifiable rule-based rewards—unlike math or code, the quality of a visual output is inherently subjective and hard to evaluate automatically. { Existing methods in this area either build an image reward model from human preferences or use automated rewards from specialized models, such as object detectors~\citep{yan2024vigor} or Visual Question Answering (VQA) systems~\citep{jiang2025t2i}.
-However, the former approach is bottlenecked by the scalability and subjectivity of human labeling, while the latter is often domain-specific and struggles to generalize beyond the narrow settings for which it was trained.
+However, the former approach is limited by the scalability and subjectivity of human labeling, while the latter is often domain-specific and struggles to generalize beyond the narrow settings for which it was trained.
+Besides, ~\citet{hong2026understanding} observe that reward usage is constrained to the specific training domain.
+For example, when trained with human preference reward HPSv2~\cite{wu2023human}, the model improves in overall aesthetics aligned with that reward, but fails to generalize to other abilities like spatial reasoning.

-Recently, several works have shown that text-based applications, including mathematical and code reasoning, can be improved by maximizing self-confidence via RL~\citep{zhao2025learning,zhang2025right}.
-This concept is particularly appealing for text-to-image generation, given the inherent difficulty of defining an explicit reward model.
-Motivated by this, we aim to answer the following question:
+Therefore, the scalability, subjectivity and generalizability issues of external rewards call for better reward design for T2I models.
+Recently, several works have shown that in mathematical and code reasoning, the performance can be improved by maximizing the intrinsic reward by RL, i.e., the self-certainty~\citep{zhao2025learning,zhang2025right}.
+The intrinsic reward is particularly appealing for text-to-image generation, given the inherent difficulty of developing an explicit reward model.
+Motivated by this, we aim to answer the following question: \begin{quote} \textit{Is it possible to design a more general method for text-to-image generation using only intrinsic signals—without relying on human-labeled data or domain-specific heuristics, that is not constrained to one field?} \end{quote} }